ahermassi/spirit/README.md

 * The SPIRIT software, as well as the code used for data collection and analysis, are licensed under the [MIT License](LICENSE).
 * The thesis is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](reports/thesis/LICENSE.md).

-Permissions beyond the scope of this license are administered by Jean Nassar.
+Permissions beyond the scope of these licenses are administered by Jean Nassar.
 Please contact jeannassar5+licensing@gmail.com for more information.

 Copyright © 2017 by Jean Nassar.